About Hazard Management Cayman Islands

 Hazard Management Cayman Islands (HMCI) is the lead agency responsible for National Emergency Operations Centre (NEOC) and the national comprehensive disaster management programme in the Cayman Islands.
 They are the coordinating agency for all hazards and are the custodians of the National Hazard Management Plan for the Cayman Islands.
 HMCI has oversight over national exercises and training programs related to their mandate for preparedness, mitigation, response and recovery for disasters.

 The hazard management structure includes the National Hazard Management Executive (NHMEx), National Hazard Management Council and Policy Group.
-HMCI works to improve Cayman’s resilience from a wide range of threats including hurricanes and earthquakes but also technological threats such as transportation accidents, hardous materials, large fires and marine oil spills.
+HMCI works to improve Cayman’s resilience from a wide range of threats including hurricanes and earthquakes but also technological threats such as transportation accidents, hazardous materials, large fires and marine oil spills.

 Preparedness and Planning are key to ensure an effective outcome both from an individual perspective and as a community.